rule

 Text 2

-Diti the virtuous lady, apprehensive about the trouble for a lifetime her husband had spoken of in relation to her children, begot two twin sons.
+Diti the virtuous lady, apprehensive about the trouble for a lifetime her husband had spoken of in relation to her children, begot a twin, two sons.
 (Vedabase)

 Text 3